 If you are intimidated by a mango don’t be.
 It is just a fruit.
 It is yummy and juicy and full of fibrous goodness.
 Wonderful to eat as is, toss it in a salad, or make a yummy fruit salsa.
 Look for a fruit that is redish in color and gives slightly when pressed.

-- Ripe mango
+- 1 Each Mango Ripe

 - Cut down on the stem side till you feel your knife hit the seed.